Preconception counselling from Priory

 There are few decisions in life as significant as deciding to start a family and becoming pregnant.
 Exciting as this can be, it’s common to have many anxieties and questions.
 It’s likely that women with pre-existing mental health problems will find this time even more daunting, and can often have additional concerns and uncertainties.

-We spoke to Consultant Perinatal Psychiatrist, Dr Lucinda Green,(BA, MBBS, MA, MRCPsych, MSc, CCST) at Priory Wellbeing Centre Harley Street about preconception counselling, which enables women to make informed decisions about treatment and to understand how their mental health problems/medication could affect them or their baby, if they became pregnant.
+We spoke to Consultant Perinatal Psychiatrist, Dr Lucinda Green,(BA, MBBS, MA, MRCPsych, MSc, CCST) about preconception counselling, which enables women to make informed decisions about treatment and to understand how their mental health problems/medication could affect them or their baby, if they became pregnant.

 Preconception counselling focuses on the improvement of health education, and providing risk assessments and possible intervention before pregnancy, in order to reduce chances of poor perinatal outcomes.